 Many patients do not qualify for funding from an insurance provider and so need to fund the entire surgery themselves.
 Most surgeons offer a range of financing options for patients so that they can pick the one most suitable for their needs.
 There are various companies that offer specific financing options and monthly payment plans for patients undergoing plastic surgery.
 These companies will provide patients with different options or loans so it is important to research these providers and find the best policy for your needs.
 For information on the financing options that Dr. Liland offers at his surgery, you can read our Financing Page.

 Dr. Liland is a Board-Certified Plastic Surgeon who has 30 years of experience and specializes in breast procedures.
-You can view Dr. Liland’s Breast Reduction Gallery to see before and after pictures of previous Dallas patients.
-If you are interested in undergoing a breast reduction procedure you can book a consultation on our Contact Page or call us on (214) 692-6500.
+You can view Dr. Liland’s Breast Surgery Gallery or his Breast Reduction Gallery to see before and after pictures of previous patients.
+If you are interested in undergoing a breast reduction procedure, you can book a consultation on our Contact Page or call us on (214) 692-6500.

 Please note: All materials on the Site, such as text, treatments, outcomes, photographs and images and any other material provided on the Site are for information purposes only and are not a substitute for professional medical advice.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding treatments.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Site.